Young readers in Mill Hill start a new chapter thanks to our donation

 We volunteer to support primary school’s business week

-Two of our employees here at Taylor Wimpey North Thames, Jack Costello (Sales Manager) and David Peycke (Land and Planning Director), recently visited Latymer All Saints C of E Primary School in Edmonton, north London, to take part in a day of activities as part of the school’s business week.
+Two of our employees here at Taylor Wimpey North Thames, Jack Costello (Sales and Marketing Director) and David Peycke (Land and Planning Director), recently visited Latymer All Saints C of E Primary School in Edmonton, north London, to take part in a day of activities as part of the school’s business week.

 Pupils at Latymer All Saints C of E Primary School were given an insight into the construction industry as part of our partnership with the Mayor’s Fund for London.